Fellow Since 1993

 Southern Thailand Environmental Plan (STEP)

-This profile was prepared when Manop Pratoomthong was elected to the Ashoka Fellowship in 1993.
+This description of Manop Pratoomthong's work was prepared when Manop Pratoomthong was elected to the Ashoka Fellowship in 1993.

 The New Idea